In the guide

 In general, fresh fruit and vegetables must be sold by the kilogram, subject to some exemptions, which are detailed below.

 Prepacked fruit and vegetables must have the net weight of the product marked on the container.

-Non-prepacked items, including products selected from a larger bulk as requested by the customer, must be sold either by net weight or by gross weight if the weight of the bag, wrapper or container in which the product is served is not greater than that allowed for in table A below.
+Non-prepacked items, including products selected from a larger bulk as requested by the customer, must be sold either by net weight or by gross weight; items may only be sold by gross weight if the weight of the bag, wrapper or container in which the product is served is not greater than that allowed for in table A below.